gakalmar/Notes/JS_Basics.md

                 console.log(arr[i]);                                    //print arr[0] then arr[1] ... until it reaches limit
             }

-                // break to be used in for loops when you want the code to stop immediately (move this to functions!)
-                // continue to be used to break current iteration, and moves to the next iteration, so the rest of the code doesn't run for the current one

 #### - **For..of loop** (Used to iterate through items in an Array or Object):

             const myArray = [1, 2, 3, 4, 5]